A Painted House

 A Painted House is a 2001 novel by American author John Grisham.

 Inspired by his childhood in Arkansas, it is Grisham's first major work outside the legal thriller genre in which he established himself.
 Initially published in serial form, the book was released in six installments in The Oxford American magazine.
 The entire novel was later published in hardback and paperback by Doubleday.
-Set in the late summer and early fall of 1952, its story is told through the eyes of seven-year-old Luke Chandler, the youngest in a family of cotton farmers struggling to harvest their crop and earn enough to settle their debts.
-The novel portrays the experiences that bring him from a world of innocence into one of harsh reality.
+Set in the late summer and early fall of 1952, its story is told through the eyes of seven-year-old Luke Chandler, the youngest in a family of cotton farmers struggling to harvest their crops and earn enough to settle their debts.
+The novel portrays the experiences that bring him from a world of innocence into a harsh reality.

 Plot

 The story begins as Luke Chandler and his grandfather Eli, also known as Pappy, search for migrant workers to help them with the cotton picking.
 They initially consider themselves lucky to hire the Spruills, a family of "hill people," and a few Mexican migrants who annually come to the area looking for work.

 Aside from working long hours under the hot sun in the fields, Luke's life is fairly idyllic.
 He is obsessed with beautiful 17-year-old Tally Spruill, who on one occasion lets him see her naked, bathing in a creek.
 But a much more unpleasant experience is seeing Tally's brother, the overly aggressive and mentally unstable Hank Spruill, attack three boys from the notorious Sisco family, one of whom is beaten so severely that he dies from his wounds.
-Hank arrogantly identifies Luke as a friendly witness who can support his version of the event, and the fearful boy backs up his story, although the adults in his life, including local sheriff Stick Powers, suspect he's too frightened to admit the truth.
+Hank arrogantly identifies Luke as a friendly witness who can support his version of the event.
+The fearful boy backs up his story, although the adults in his life, including local sheriff Stick Powers, suspect he's too frightened to admit the truth.

-When Luke sees Cowboy, one of the Mexicans, later murder Hank and toss his body into the river, Cowboy threatens to kill Luke's mother if Luke tells anyone what he saw.
+When Luke sees Cowboy, one of the Mexicans, later murder Hank and tossing his body into the river, Cowboy threatens to kill Luke's mother if he tells anyone what he saw.
 Cowboy and Tally then run off together and are not seen again.
 Luke also learns that his admired Uncle Ricky, fighting in the Korean War, might have fathered a child with a daughter of the Latchers, their poverty-stricken sharecropping neighbors.